erimeilis/nextacc/.junie/guidelines.md

 Remember that each useEffect should have a single responsibility and clear dependencies.

+### Follow App design pattern
+- If we already have table, the new one has to be styled same way
+- If we use some loader or sceletons, - you should use exactly same ones!
+- If it's explicitely said "do as...", - most likely you have to copy structure and design from src

 [[calls]]
 match = "when the user requests code examples, setup or configuration steps, or library/API documentation" tool = "context7"